perspectivezoom/from-html-to-backbone/README.md

 [The current version of the page](http://perspectivezoom.com/from-jquery-to-backbone/index03addView.html) - [code](https://github.com/perspectivezoom/from-jquery-to-backbone/blob/gh-pages/index03addView.html)

 Once again, nothing visibly different at the moment, but we'll take full advantage of Backbone Views in the second half.
 To give you a little food for thought: we've effectively assigned ownership of portions of HTML.
 Each table row is its own newed up Backbone View, and that view is responsible for the elements inside of it.
-That single concept, of sections of HTML being owned by a responsible object, is the most unique and powerful new insight that has emerged from Backbone and similar libraries.
+That single concept, of sections of HTML being owned by a responsible object, is among the most powerful new insights that have emerged from Backbone and similar libraries.

 ### Step 4: Adding a Backbone Collection